dbt-labs/docs.getdbt.com/website/docs/docs/contributing/adapter-development/1-what-are-adapters.md

 ### SQL API

-Even amongst ANSI compliant databases, there are virtually always difference in the SQL grammar.
-Here's some categories and specific examples of SQL statements can be constructed differently.
+Even amongst ANSI compliant databases, there are virtually always differences in the SQL grammar.
+Here's some categories and specific examples of SQL statements that can be constructed differently.

 | category                                     | specific area of differences                                                                     | examples                                                                                                                                                                                           |